autophagy/pycon-2025-otel-workshop/README.md

     set_tracer_provider(trace_provider)
 ```

 This is a lot of new additions in just a few short lines!
-Let's pause to take a look at what do each of these does:
+Let's pause to take a look at what each of these does:

 - `OTLPSpanExporter` - this is a span exporter.
 It exports spans to the OpenTelemetry Collector using the OpenTelemetry Protocol (OTLP).
 - `TracerProvider` - the provider manages and provides a `tracer` instance.
 This is used to create spans for distributed tracing.